Alfresco/docs-alfresco/search-services/latest/admin/restapi.md

 Stops the tracking process.
 The following syntax disables indexing on all (master or standalone) cores.:

 > **Note:** If tracking has started and this command is used then a rollback of all the trackers is performed.
-To start tracking again, use ENABLED-INDEXING.
+To start tracking again, use `enabled-indexing`.

 ```http
 http://localhost:8983/solr/admin/cores?action=disable-indexing